-r is a 10,000-bp-long block of the human genome (hg19 build).
+r is a 100,000-bp-long block of the human genome (hg19 build).

-reptiming(r) is the replication timing of region r.
+reptiming(r) is the replication timing of region r, according to Chen et al. (2010)

 H3K4me1(r) is the level of histone H3K4 mono-methylation of region r.
 Schuster-Böckler and Lehner (2012) demonstrated that H3K4me1 marks are anti-correlated with SNV density.

 H3K4me3(r) is the level of histone H3K4 tri-methylation of region r.
 H3K4me3 marks are also anti-correlated with SNV density (Schuster-Böckler and Lehner 2012).

+expression(r) is the expression level of region r, according to the ENCODE’s GM12878 RNA-seq track (Dunham 2012).

+SNV_density(r) is the number of SNVs in region r, according to the 1000 Genomes Project (Durbin 2010).

 Additional whole genome signals that influence genome-wide mutation rates will be iteratively incorporated in followup work.
 As with the exome null model, the exact variant position is determined by randomly choosing a position in the selected region with uniform probability.
 This whole genome method of random variant placement represents an extension of Lawrence et al.’s (2013) methods to account for the systemic biases in effect on the human genome’s neutral mutation rate.